Posted By: Chris Greene /

 If You Just Can’t Resist

 With a little TLC most plants will survive but evaluate if any harm can be done to other members of your garden.
-Make sure to read the label for best care and treat your new plant to some healthy nutrients.
-Try Grow Big 521, a lavender-scented fish emulsion product, packed with nutrients to help revive your ailing but loved plant.
+Applying nutrients to help support your plants' transplant period can reduce stress and aid in a faster recovery.
+Make sure to read the label for best care and treat your new plant to regenerative, organic nutrients.
+Try Grower's Secret soy-based Nitrogen 16-0-0 and Grower's Secret Professional to help revive your ailing but loved plants.
+Start your garden off strong with our amino acid fertilizers.
+Click here to learn more about growing stronger plants with amino acids.